olokoo-wackadoodles/wackadoodles-website/src/pages/ideas.md

 ---
 title: Submit your ideas
-excerpt: 'Have an idea?
-We would love to hear '
+excerpt: Have an idea?
+We would love to hear it!
 sections:
   - title: Contact
     section_id: contact-section